bregman-arie/devops-exercises/README.md

 In immutable infrastructure paradigm, every change is actually new infrastructure.
 So a change to a server will result in a new server instead of updating it.
-Terraform is an example of technology which follows the mutable infrastructure paradigm.
+Terraform is an example of technology which follows the immutable infrastructure paradigm.
 </b></details>

 <details>